binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Proactive Monitoring

 There was quite a bit of time spent in the Countermeasures section, but most of that work is now done for you.
-Now it is just a matter of following the steps I laid out.
+Now it is just a matter of following the steps I have laid out.

 #### Statistics Graphing